A budget option, but there are better alternatives

-Now, more expensive brushes have something called a quadpacer built in, which in my mind is more useful as it encourages even brushing across the mouth.
+Now, more expensive brushes have something called a quadpacer (30 second timer) built-in, which in my mind is more useful as it encourages even brushing across the mouth.

 Brushing for the full 2 minutes is very important, but just as important if not more so, is the right technique.
 Make sure you learn how to clean your teeth properly, you don’t use an electric brush in the same way you do a manual toothbrush.

 Another downside here is that the Vitality only uses the 2D oscillating and rotating movement of the brush head, compared to the heavily advertised 3D movements that more premium models offer.
 The Vitality misses out on pulsations.